pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 The default values.yaml is the same as of now.
 We can add document about how to extend the values.yaml to include the `extra` part listed here.
 But only a name is required, other fields can inherit from the upper level.
 And the generated `TidbCluster` object includes all the fields.
 And each statefulset has a separate ConfigMap named by the statefulset name, for example `name-1-tikv`.
 Also we can name the upper level statefulset as `default` so we can handle the names uniformly.

 We must add a name attribute(for example: name-1 or name-2) to the section to distinguish the different statefulsets.
-The name of the default statefulset is default.
+The name of the default statefulset is `default`.

 The same as TidbCluster object, from Figure 3 to Figure 4: